Nasirul Mulk: Education and background

 Nasirul Mulk was born in tourist locality Swat, Khyber Pakhtunkhwa, on 17 August 1950.
-He hails from a wealthy and politically influential Paracha family in Swat; his father Kamran Khan was a politician who served as Senator in Senate between 1973 and 1977.
+He hails from a wealthy and politically influential Mitravi Swati Pashtoon family in Swat; his father Kamran Khan was a politician who served as Senator in Senate between 1973 and 1977.
 His younger brother, Shuja-ul-Mulk, also served as Senator between 2003 and 2009.
 His uncle, Chacha Karim Bux (or Baksh) was a prominent social worker, while his another sibling Rafil-ul-Mulk was a past mayor of Swat.

 After completing high school from Abbottabad Public School, Mulk attended the Jahanzeb College where he attained BA in Fine Arts in 1970.
 He enrolled in Peshawar University to study law, also the same year.
 He excelled well in his law studies and, at one point, his university professors noted him as "talented and a bright student".

 In 1972, he obtained a Bachelor of Laws from the Peshawar University.
 In 1976, Mulk qualified as a barrister and was called to the bar by the Inner Temple in England.
 He also acquired a Master of Laws (LL.M.) qualification.